Alacho2/LessPM/readme.md

 javascript you have been using recently.
 You need yarn, as that was the building system that I chose.
 After these are installed, you can run
+Before running these commands, you need to be in the client folder.
 ```
 yarn install;
 yarn website:https